The AMD Koduri Cube And Option Plays

 Happy CES.
 We should get more details on Vega and Ryzen.
 This might give AMD a little boost.
 Happy trading.
 If you like what you are reading feel free to follow us.

 Final Note: This article was written on an AMD 290x GPU.
-Bias is build into the article and this article is not trading advice.
+Bias is built into the article, and this article is not trading advice.
 Practice due diligence.

 Disclosure: I am/we are long AMD SHARES, WE OWN CALLS AND PROTECTIVE PUTS.
 WE HAVE SOLD CASH SECURE PUTS.